SJSU272LabF18/EduBlocks/README.md

 1. SJSU: http://localhost:3004 .
 Username: sjsu, Password:123

 ## Using The Application

-### Forming a Connection
+### Establishing a Connection
-To Form a connection, Copy the *EndpointDID* **of the Person you want to connect to**, you can find this on the top right of the Navigation Toolbar into the dialog that opens when you hit create a connection, In the *connections* Tab,
+To establish a connection, Copy the *EndpointDID* **of the Person you want to connect to**, you can find this on the top right of the Navigation Toolbar into the dialog that opens when you hit create a connection, In the *connections* Tab,

 When a connection Request is sent both , recipient and sender recieve a  message (Can be Viewed on Mesage Tab) to agree to Share Their Names with each other.
 This establishes a trust relationship between the two, as the name being shared is from a verifiable credential issued to both of them by the government (In case of the Student, it could be construed as an SSN and in case of the institution, a government licesnce).